-In a statistical analysis, Norouzi-Sedeh et al. (2015) applied a manual event selection to over 300 days of high-resolution data obtained in 2007-2009 by TIG and UNW.
-The ULF wave signatures in Doppler velocity oscillations over a relatively wide frequency range of ~0.5-50 mHz were identified by comparing the event time series and Fourier spectra with those obtained from the underlying ground magnetometer data at Macquarie Island.
-This procedure identified 194 events, most of which were detected between 15-21 LT, which is consistent with the radar echo occurrence (GS or IS) with a typical duration of ~1-1.5 hr.
+1.5 h.
 This peak in LT occurrence matches a survey of radially polarized waves observed by the Active Magnetospheric Particle Tracer Explorers Charge Composition Explorer (AMPTE CCE) spacecraft (Anderson et al. 1990).
-A maximum entropy analysis was then applied to estimate the spectral peak locations maximum occurrence in frequency was observed at ~2 mHz with a secondary maximum located near 4-6 mHz, which matches the expected local FLR periods.
-Furthermore, Norouzi-Sedeh et al. (2015) suggested the presence of discrete spectral peaks at 1.3, 1.6, 2.1 and 2.8 mHz (Fig. 37), although these values vary somewhat throughout the paper and, more importantly, the peaks' magnitudes seem to be close to the statistical variance level of the analysis.
-Similar discrete frequencies were also identified over 1830-2130 LT based exclusively on the ground magnetometer data, i.e. without pre-selection of the coincident radar-magnetometer events.
-While the majority of the oscillations (80%) showed little phase change with range, the rest showed zig-zag patterns which they identified as the ionospheric signatures of FLRs, and postulated that they may be associated with the predicted location of the plasmapause or ionospheric trough region.
-The observed L-values, however, are much higher than those predicted by models which leaves an open question on the nature of these waves.
+A maximum entropy analysis was then applied to estimate the spectral peak locations with higher precision than can be provided by the fast Fourier transform (FFT) analysis.
+The maximum occurrence in frequency was observed at ~2 mHz with a secondary maximum located near 4-6 mHz, which matches the expected local FLR periods.
+Furthermore, Norouzi-Sedeh et al. (2015) suggested the presence of discrete spectral peaks at 1.3, 1.6, 2.1, and 2.8 mHz (Fig. 37), although these values vary somewhat throughout the paper and, more importantly, the peaks' magnitudes seem to be close to the statistical variance level of the analysis.
+Similar discrete frequencies were also identified over 1830-2130 LT based exclusively on the ground magnetometer data, i.e., without pre-selection of the coincident radar-magnetometer events.
+While the majority of the oscillations (80%) showed little phase change with range, the rest showed zig-zag patterns which they identified as the ionospheric signatures of FLRs and postulated that they may be associated with the predicted location of the plasmapause or ionospheric trough region.
+The observed L values, however, are much higher than those predicted by models which leaves an open question on the nature of these waves.

-In an event study of a large-scale global mode oscillation at ~1.6 mHz which was triggered by a Sudden Commencement (SC) and observed across a wide range of latitudes by ground magnetometers, Kawano et al. (2016) interpreted the initial oscillation as a global magnetospheric cavity mode through comparison with magnetometer data.
-The authors argued that only a global cavity mode can have a frequency of ~1 mHz in the plasmasphere, as the embedded within this interval is a wave which displays the amplitude and phase pattern characteristic of a FLR i.e., a single peak in amplitude at the resonant latitude accompanied by a monotonic change in phase across the latitudinal peak.
-This amplitude and phase pattern is revealed by a detailed spectral analysis of the high resolution (15 km in group range) ground / sea scatter signatures observed by HOK near L = 2 which demonstrate that, for a 15-min part of the one-hour wave event, a maximum in spectral power and steady increase of the phase with latitude have been observed.
+In an event study of a large-scale global mode oscillation at ~ 1.6 mHz which was triggered by a sudden commencement (SC) and observed across a wide range of latitudes by ground magnetometers, Kawano et al. (2016) interpreted the initial oscillation as a global magnetospheric cavity mode through comparison with magnetometer data.
+The authors argued that only a global cavity mode can have a frequency of ~1 mHz in the plasmasphere, as the entire magnetospheric cavity radially oscillates at the same frequency.
+An interesting feature embedded within this interval is a wave which displays the amplitude and phase pattern characteristic of a FLR, i.e., a single peak in amplitude at the resonant latitude accompanied by a monotonic change in phase across the latitudinal peak.
+This amplitude and phase pattern is revealed by a detailed spectral analysis of the high resolution (15 km in group range) ground/sea scatter signatures observed by HOK near L = 2 which demonstrate that, for a 15-min part of the 1-h wave event, a maximum in spectral power and steady increase of the phase with latitude have been observed.
 If these features are interpreted in terms of a poloidal FLR, as done by the authors, then the values of the plasma density at the equatorial plane required to produce the 1.6 mHz eigen oscillation would be an order of magnitude larger than those normally observed at these MLAT.
 Furthermore, the characteristic "kink" in the latitudinal phase progression is effectively absent from the data.
-In order to explain these discrepancies, the authors invoked (1) a quarter-wave type of FLR, (2) compression of the plasmasphere, (3) compression of the ionosphere and (4) enhanced ion outflow caused by the main phase of the magnetic storm, whose combined effect might have produced the observed oscillations.
+In order to explain these discrepancies, the authors invoked (1) a quarter-wave type of FLR, (2) compression of the plasmasphere, (3) compression of the ionosphere, and (4) enhanced ion outflow caused by the main phase of the magnetic storm, whose combined effect might have produced the observed oscillations.

-MHD Waves: Future Work
+MHD waves: Future work